If you run your own business, then there is no doubt that you will have felt the huge impact COVID-19 has had on the mental health of your employees.

 Your company handbook should address such policies and procedures so do make sure that this is up to date and accessible to all staff.

-For more information on company handbooks please visit our previous post HERE.
+For more information on company handbooks please see our previous blog.

 STEP 7: Get to know your team